 Please remember that we do not have allemandsret (rights of public access) in Denmark like they do in Sweden and Norway.
 This means that the above rules and a few more apply throughout Denmark and on this island.

 One stage starts at one Camonopause and ends at the next Camonopause.
-I suggest that you start your hike from Møns Museum in Stege which I have shown on the above map.
+I suggest that you start your hike from Møns Museum in Stege.
 This is also the start of stage one.
 Alternatively you could start and finish at Camping Mønbroen.

 1 Enebæretapen (Juniper stage) 15.5 km – Møns Museum to Nyord